holsky/schmeisky.com/coolstuff.md

 The reasons are in short: Everything as an expression, everything as a value or list brings high consistency, well-written documentation written mostly by CS professors, IDE ships with language, X-Expressions to represent XML-ish data, Scribble is a powerful templating language, syntax transformations in Racket itself and easy-to-define DSLs.

+## Lambda Calculus

+Lambda calculus is one of the things I heard of in passing during university, but never got a chance to dive deeper into.
+In Wikipedia's words it is "... a formal system in mathematical logic for expressing computation based on function abstraction and application using variable binding and substitution.
+It is a universal model of computation that can be used to simulate any single-taped Turing machine"<span title="https://en.wikipedia.org/wiki/Lambda_calculus"><sup>[<u>1</u>]</sup></span>.
+In my own words it is programming in mathematics.

+I read a little into it using these [Lecture Notes by Peter Selinger](https://www.irif.fr/~mellies/mpri/mpri-ens/biblio/Selinger-Lambda-Calculus-Notes.pdf) and, but later I found this more accessible guide: [Lambda Calculus for absolute dummies](https://palmstroem.blogspot.de/2012/05/lambda-calculus-for-absolute-dummies.html).

+Why is this nice to know?
+Most functional programming languages (LISP, Erlang, Scala, ...) in some way use Lambda Calculus as the base and add things like side effects and state to become useful programming languages.
+So, to understand some of the design decisions in these languages it is useful to understand where they come from.

+## Software Engineering Radio

+[Software Engineering Radio](http://www.se-radio.net/) is a series of podcasts made by a awesome team of volunteers that interview a very broad and interesting range of industry experts on topics around Software Engineering, from very technical ones (like [Consensus in Distributed Systems](http://www.se-radio.net/2015/11/se-radio-episode-241-kyle-kingsbury-on-consensus-in-distributed-systems/)) to social/human ones (like [Recruiting Software Engineers in San Francisco](http://www.se-radio.net/2016/05/se-radio-episode-258-cody-voellinger-on-recruiting-software-engineers/)).
+I really like how it gives you a broader context in topics you are not very well familiar with and gives an insight into discussions by industry experts.

+I have a [blog post](/engineering/2016/11/22/SE-Radio1.html) summarizing some of the learnings.

 ## Browser-based Presentations

 [reveal.js](http://lab.hakim.se/reveal-js) is a tool/library for browser-based presentations with nice transitions that will work everywhere a webbrowser works.
 Is not as hard to setup *well* as Prezi or impress.js.